 Common Placement Exams Available at PHSC

 Minimum cut-off scores have been established by Florida Administrative Code 6A-10.0315.
 Any student falling below these minimum scores will be advised of developmental education options and shall be allowed to enroll in the developmental education option of their choice.
-Students should begin developmental instruction based on the placement test results prior to completing 12 credits.
-However, students may continue enrollment in degree-related coursework provided they maintain continuous enrollment in developmental education for each subsequent semester until coursework requirements are completed and students demonstrate satisfactory performance in degree-related coursework.
+Students, unless exempt (see below), should begin developmental instruction based on the placement test results prior to completing 12 credits.
+Students may continue enrollment in degree-related coursework provided they maintain continuous enrollment in developmental education for each subsequent semester until coursework requirements are completed and students demonstrate satisfactory performance in degree-related coursework.
+However, dual enrollment students must meet the college-ready cut scores on all three subtests to retain eligibility beyond 12 credit hours.

 Student Testing and Placement Chart

-The Student Testing and Placement Chart, a reference for course placement, identifies the minimum cut-off scores for college-level placement based on PERT, ACCUPLACER, SAT, and ACT test scores.
-It also identifies the placement requirements for advanced mathematics coursework.
+The Student Testing and Placement Chart, a reference for course placement, identifies the minimum cut-off scores for college-level placement based on PERT, ACCUPLACER, SAT, ACT, and additional test scores approved by the Florida Department of Education.
+The chart also identifies the placement requirements for advanced mathematics coursework.
 Placement scores and acceptable exams periodically change.

 Students Exempt from Common Placement Testing